 Having adequate shelter is necessary for all.
-If you’re struggling to pay your rent and are concerned about eviction, help is available.
-Get help paying your rent using the methods below.
+If you’re short on rent and wondering what to do or are concerned about eviction, help is available.
+Getting help paying rent is possible using the methods below.

 Tips for Help With Rent Near You